davelascoc/davelascoc/README.md

 - 🔬 Scientist collaborating with MigraMar, Galapagos Reef Revival and others.
 - 💻 Based in Manabí, Ecuador 🇪🇨.

-I am an Ecuadorian marine biologist working on ecology applied in marine conservation, with a particular focus on the Galápagos Islands and the coast of Ecuador.

-My research interests focus on the application of quantitative and spatial approaches to marine ecology and conservation.
-My work spans the spatial ecology of sharks and other highly mobile marine species, coral reef ecology and restoration, and ecological responses to El Niño events.
+I am an Ecuadorian marine biologist working on the application of quantitative and spatial approaches applied in marine ecology and conservation, with a particular focus on the Galápagos Islands and the coast of Ecuador.
+My experience includes research about the spatial ecology of sharks and other highly mobile marine species, coral reef ecology and restoration, and ecological responses to El Niño events.

 I currently collaborate with the **MigraMar network** on research on sharks and other pelagic species, particularly movement ecology, spatial distribution, and marine connectivity.
-I also work with the **Galápagos Reef Revival** project, where I study coral survival, growth, and physiological performance in restoration nurseries.
+In paralell, I work with **Galápagos Reef Revival**, where I study coral survival, growth, and physiological performance in restoration nurseries.
 Much of my work combines **field ecology, data analysis, and spatial analysis in R**, with an emphasis on producing reproducible research that can contribute to marine conservation and management.

 ---